moj-analytical-services/splink/README.md

 ✨✨ **Note to new users:** ✨✨

 Version 3 of Splink is in development that will make it simpler and more intuitive to use.
 It also removes the need for PySpark for smaller data linkages of up to around 1 million records.
+You can find the documentation [here](https://moj-analytical-services.github.io/splink/index.html).
 You can try it by installing a [pre-release](https://pypi.org/project/splink/#history), or in the new demos [here](https://github.com/moj-analytical-services/splink_demos/tree/splink3_demos).
 For new users, it may make sense to work with the new version, because it is quicker to learn.
 However, note that the new code is not yet fully tested.

 # Splink: Probabilistic record linkage and deduplication at scale